4irmann/ampache/README.md

 themes/reborn/images/ampache.png
 ```

+4. Manually install required external php and JavaScript components and libraries:

+   - download the  `ampache_x.x.x_all.zip`  archive from the original github Ampache project releases page.
+It has to be exactly the same version as the ampache-sermon-edition.
+E.g. for the ampache-sermon-edition-3.9.0 download https://github.com/ampache/ampache/releases/download/3.9.0/ampache-3.9.0_all.zip
+   - unpack the archive and upload the unpacked folders `lib/vendor` and `lib/component` completely to your ampache-sermon-edition ftp account `lib` folder.
+   - alternatively you can install these components and libraries by running composer as described in original ampache documentation.
+But this is only possible if you have ssh access to your web server.

-4. prepare database
+5. prepare database

-5. Open webbrowser and run `install.php`, e.g. http://ampache.mydomain.org/install.phpcs
+6. Open webbrowser and run `install.php`, e.g. http://ampache.mydomain.org/install.phpcs

-6. move `install.php` to `install.php.back` (or delete it)
+7. move `install.php` to `install.php.back` (or delete it)

-7. Adjust `config/ampache.cfg.php` as you like.
+8. Adjust `config/ampache.cfg.php` as you like.
 The following settings are recommended for public anonymous Ampache "sermon" hosting:

    ```properties
    ; if key is not already secure (by installer.php), adjust it